Special Update for DCE Solar Customers

 Annual True-up

-- The credit on your bill is determined by the current Net Surplus Compensation (NSC) rate that SCE sets, which changes each month.
-The current NSC rate can be found here: https://www.sce.com/regulatory/tariff-books/rates-pricing-choices/net-surplus-compensation.
+• The credit on your bill is determined by the current Net Surplus Compensation (NSC) rate that SCE sets, which changes each month.
+The current NSC rate can be found here.

-- Any credits of less than $100 are rolled over to your next bill and any credits of $100 or more are cashed out.
-DCE NEM credits cannot be applied to any SCE charges.
+• Any credits of less than $100 are rolled over to your next bill and any credits of $100 or more are cashed out.
+DCE solar credits cannot be applied to any SCE charges.

-The Advantage of DCE’s NEM program versus SCE
+The Advantage of DCE’s solar programs versus SCE

-If you need energy beyond what your system produces, you can purchase energy from Desert Community Energy at a lower rate than SCE's base rate plan with our Desert Saver plan.
-You also have the choice to go green and make a bigger impact on the environment by choosing Desert Community Energy’s Carbon Free plan.
+If you need energy beyond what your system produces, you can purchase energy from DCE at a lower rate than SCE's base rate plan with our Desert Saver plan.
+You also have the choice to go green and make a bigger impact on the environment by choosing DCE’s Carbon Free plan.
 The City of Palm Springs has prioritized reducing greenhouse (GHG) emissions and chosen to automatically enroll every residential and commercial customer (including solar) into Desert Community Energy’s Carbon Free plan.
-To opt down to Desert Saver, click here or call our customer service center toll-free at (855) 357-9240.
+To opt-down to Desert Saver, click here or call our customer service center toll-free at (855) 357-9240.

-And, DCE is locally controlled.
+DCE is also locally controlled.
 The money generated by DCE will go back into the community in the form of local incentives, instead of paying SCE shareholders.

 Information for Customers Interested in Going Solar

-If you are thinking about going solar, or other self-generation, here are some basic tips to get you started:
+If you are thinking about going solar, here are some basic tips to get you started:

 Steps for Going Solar